 Search Engine Marketing (SEM) is a form of digital marketing that involves promoting websites or web pages through paid advertising on search engine results pages (SERPs).
 SEM typically involves the use of pay-per-click (PPC) advertising, where advertisers bid on keywords that are relevant to their business and target audience.

 What is Search Engine Marketing and How is it different from PPC advertising?

 Digital Marketers must know about advertising.
-When a business has setup a new website and wants to let their customers know instantly the approach they would take would be the SEM.
+When a business has set up a new website and wants to let its customers know instantly the approach they would take would be the SEM.
 This is primarily because SEO is an organic approach and takes time to show the results.
 While a business page has anything but time to reach its customers, else they will run short on business and customers.
 The brighter part is your ads get displayed to those customers for exactly what you are offering them as what they are searching for.
-The process of increasing a product or service visibility on a SERP(Search Engine Results Page) through paid advertising is called SEM.
+The process of increasing a product or service's visibility on a SERP(Search Engine Results Page) through paid advertising is called SEM.

 Marketers can also use SEM for specific eCommerce Platforms where users search for products they want to buy.
 These sites are also referred to as product-based search engines.
 Digital Marketers also consider YouTube as a search engine platform.

 Shopping search engines, such as Google Shopping, allow users to search for products across multiple websites and present results in a standardized format, making it easier to compare products and prices.
 Additionally, many shopping search sites offer tools like price tracking, product reviews, and alerts for price drops, to help customers make the best purchasing decisions.
 When these sites advertise their content or product for specific keywords then it falls under SEM.

 Typically advertisers don't get charged for displaying ads, it's more like when a customer clicks on these ads that they get charged which again depends on pay models like PPC.

 There are typically two pay models involved with this type of marketing.